-It is dangerous to work in the main branch of a GitHub repository as you stand the risk of pushing buggy code to production.
-To avoid this, create a branch and work in that.
+Working in the main branch of a GitHub repository is dangerous as you risk pushing buggy code to production.
+To avoid this, create a branch and work on that.

 Wouldn’t it be great if you could keep your code up-to-date without affecting the master branch?
 Well, with git branching, we can do that!
-In simple terms, Git branching is a process of creating and removing branches, as well as listing and changing their names.
+In simple terms, Git branching is a process of creating and removing branches and listing and changing their names.
 With this powerful tool, we can maintain version control of your code easily and efficiently.
 So why wait?
-Let us Start to understand how to use git branching and how to Create Git Branch today!
+Let us Start to understand how to use Git branching and how to Create a Git Branch today!

 Git Master Branch